 Multi-Story Home Re-Paint

 This family home is situated in an area that gets heavy sun exposure and is subject to the west coast elements.
 Several areas of the siding had faded and were ready to be painted.
-The owners wanted to have the fresh new look from when they first had the hardi-plank siding and trim installed.
-We re-painted in the same colours, the body is a dark midnight blue with a slight grey undertone.
-All of the trim work and the arbours are a soft cream colour and the lattice fence in behind the large arbour is a mid-grey tone that offers a bit of contrast.
+The owners wanted to have the fresh new look from when they first installed the hardi-plank siding and trim.
+We re-painted in the same colours.
+The body is a dark midnight blue.
+The trim work and the arbours are a soft cream colour and the lattice fence in behind the large arbour is a mid-grey colour that offers a bit of a contrast.
 It looks so sharp now that it’s all completed.